 AAP Investors Have Opportunity to Lead Advance Auto Parts Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-31, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Advance Auto Parts ("AAP" or the "Company") (NYSE: AAP).
+BENSALEM, Pa., Nov.
+2, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Advance Auto Parts ("AAP" or the "Company") (NYSE: AAP).

 Class Period: November 16, 2022 – May 30, 2023